-The customer applies for ALTCS on November 3, 2015.
-He gave a piece of land to his daughter in April 2013, which is within the look-back period.
-The customer is over income in November, but is eligible and approved effective December 2015.
-The transfer penalty begins in December 2015, the first approved month.
+The customer applies for ALTCS in November.
+He gave a piece of land to his daughter two years ago, which is within the look-back period.
+The customer is over income in November but is eligible and approved for December.
+The transfer penalty begins in December, the first approved month.